cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 1. Identifying primary maladaptive beliefs
 2. Reflecting on beliefs about these beliefs and their fears and wishes (aboutness)
 3. Identifying ruptures in the here-and-now process
-4. Mentalizing the transference: highlighting underlying motives
+4. **Mentalizing the transference**: highlighting underlying motives
-5. Keeping in mind patient's deficits: encouraging mentalizing without demanding it
+5. **Keeping in mind patient's deficits**: encouraging mentalizing without demanding it

 **Long-term effects**:
 - Coherent sense of self